Heysunk/Altering-Search-Results-Based-on-User-Search-History/README.md

 # PersonalizedElasticSearch
-A search engine using previous results to augment future results.
+A search engine using search history to augment future search results.

 # Installation requirements